Introduction

 Conclusion

 The clue "small issue to pick" in the New York Times Crossword is a perfect example of the clever wordplay and linguistic nuance that make crossword puzzles so engaging.
-By understanding the dual meanings of words like "nit" and developing effective solving strategies, enthusiasts can enhance their puzzle-solving skills and enjoy the mental challenge these clues provide.
+Because of that, by understanding the dual meanings of words like "nit" and developing effective solving strategies, enthusiasts can enhance their puzzle-solving skills and enjoy the mental challenge these clues provide.
 Whether you're a seasoned solver or a beginner, embracing the complexity and creativity of crossword clues can lead to a more rewarding and satisfying experience.